jonrau1/ElectricEye/add-ons/electriceye-reports/README.md

 #### 7. Will this solution ever include example embedding?

-Yes, eventually.
-The QuickSight Embedded Analytics SDK is only available in JavaScript, which I am not proficient in, so I will need to explore how to use this and create a way to host the Dashboard.
+Likely not any time soon.
+The QuickSight Embedding SDK is not offered in Python yet, so I cannot really figure out how it works.
+A brave soul may step forward and put in an implementation though.

 #### 8. I have other datasets I want to merge with this one, how can I do that in QuickSight?

-QuickSight has a native workflow tool within the Data Set Editing view that allows you to perform SQL-Like JOINS across datasets.
+QuickSight has a native workflow tool within the Data Set Editing view that allows you to [perform SQL-Like JOINS across datasets](https://docs.aws.amazon.com/quicksight/latest/user/joining-data.html).
 If you had a dataset that mapped your AWS Accounts into business lines for instance, you can perform an INNER or LEFT Join form the Data Set created in this Add-on with that one.
 This new Data Set can be saved as its own Data Set and not affect the downstream solution for this Add-on.

 #### 9. Why use QuickSight?
 Why not another BI / Visualization tool such as Kibana or PowerBI?

-QuickSight offers direct APIs to prepapre and transform the data, is more cost effective than hosting your own Elasticsearch/Kibana server, way more cost effective than using Amazon Elasticsearch Service, and PowerBI is a silly Microsoft tool.
+QuickSight makes the most sense as it is AWS Native, offers many APIs, allows a rich array of features such as AutoML and various data ingests and is relatively cost-effective for a handful of users, even in the Enterprise Subscription.
+Kibana could likely reproduce many of the visualizations but you would have the cost overhead of managing Elasticsearch, or using AWS' native version, which is very expensive.
+Authentication into Kibana is also messy, needing a variety of Cognito User Pools, proxies, and Open Distro for Elasticsearch features turned on - those same features require more expensive options to be enabled (larger instances which support Masters, etc.).

+PowerBI is a joke...just don't ;)

 #### 10. Why is the Default Namespace used for the creation of the QuickSight Group?